Games in Development

-The spiritual successor / sequel to ‘Love Letter’.
-Tiny game, but more depth, tons of strategy, and ways to play.
+A tiny game with depth, tons of strategy, and ways to play.

-Spin the Knife
+Spin the Banana

 A party game learned in a minute, yet offers deep strategy.

-Don’t get stabbed.
+Don’t get creamed.
 Simple as that.

 The day has arrived – through a miracle of magic and science, Uni Co. has figured out how to create real unicorns.
 In this auction and acquire game, you and the other collectors playing will stop at nothing to own the first real unicorns and build your own unicorn zoo.
 Acquire, bargain, and bond your unicorn to score points.